logankopas/tkdkop.github.io/content/_index.md

 +++
 title = 'Personal Blog of Logan Kopas'
 +++
-# The Personal Blog of Logan Kopas
+# The Personal Journal of Logan Kopas

-Welcome to my blog.
-Enjoy your time here!

-I write about computers, plants, and maybe some other things, too.
-If you enjoy my writing, [let me know on Bluesky](https://bsky.app/profile/space-raccoons.bsky.social).
-If you disagree with my writing, you can reach me via carrier pigeon.
-I'm sure it will make it's way to me, eventually.
+This is my knowledge garden.
+I hope to fill this space with thoughts, ideas, and things that I've learned.
+My hope is that, through the act of writing, sharing, and conversing, these ideas can grow and this garden will flourish.

+Thank you for being a part of this.